decklin/ytcast/README.md

     ytcast --resume
     ytcast --seek MM:SS

+To show the playback status:

+    ytcast --status

-To show the status of a playing video and periodically update until it stops playing:
+To show the status and periodically update it until a playing video stops playing:

     ytcast --wait